Summary: A few weeks after getting engaged, Ginny moves into Harry's flat.

 Just as Ginny was dishing the food onto plates, the floo flared and Ron tumbled out.

 "I tried to floo to Ginny's, but her floo has been disconnected."

 "They disconnected to change it out from my account to Caroline's," Ginny explained, pushing Harry into a chair.
-"Had breakfast?"
+"Had anything for breakfast?"

 "No." Ron sat down in the chair beside Harry.
 He pointed to the table.
 "Is this staying?"
 Ron asked.